Fa-na-ali/netflix-clone/README.md

-# Getting Started with Create React App
+# Netflix clone using React

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+this project is a simple netflix clone using react and TMDB database

 ## Available Scripts